 Compulsive overeating usually leads to weight gain and obesity, but not everyone who is obese is also a compulsive overeater.
 While compulsive overeaters tend to be overweight or obese, persons of normal or average weight can also be affected.
 In addition to binge eating, compulsive overeaters can also engage in grazing behavior, during which they return to pick at food throughout the day.
-These things result in a large overall number of calories consumed even if the quantities eaten at any one time may be small.
+These things result in a large overall number of calories consumed even if the quantities are eaten at any one time may be small.
 Food addiction in South Florida can be managed safely, we offer an effective program to deal with this type of addiction.
-People struggling with a food addiction tend to display many of the same characteristics that alcoholics and drug addicts display.
+People struggling with food addiction tend to display many of the same characteristics that alcoholics and drug addicts display.
 Food addicts or compulsive eaters, develop a physical, mental, emotional craving and chemical addiction to food.

 Finding help for food addiction in South Florida may seem overwhelmingly difficult, but it doesn’t have to be.
 Conveniently located in Delray Beach, The Delray Center for Healing can help you overcome your food addiction if you let them.
 Please give us a call as soon as possible.